NK Maribor: Retired numbers

 Since 2005, Maribor have not issued the squad number 19.
 It was retired in honour of Stipe Balajić, who played for the club for eight seasons between 1997–98 and 2004–05.
 He played his last game for the club on 7 July 2005, a friendly match against his former club Hajduk Split, where he was substituted after 19 minutes of play in a symbolic gesture.
 In May 2021, the club retired another squad number, 33, in honour of goalkeeper Jasmin Handanović, who made over 350 appearances for Maribor between 2011 and 2021.
 In May 2022, the number 9 was retired in honour of Marcos Tavares, a longtime captain and the club's all-time most capped player and top goalscorer.

-Maribor have also temporarily retired two squad numbers: 26, in honour of Aleksander Rajčević, and 28, in honour of Mitja Viler.
-Both numbers were retired in 2020 and will remain unassigned until 2030.
+Maribor have also temporarily retired three squad numbers: 22, in honour of Martin Milec, 26, in honour of Aleksander Rajčević, and 28, in honour of Mitja Viler.
+The latter two were retired in 2020 and will remain unassigned until 2030, while Milec's number was retired in 2025 and will remain unassigned until 2035.